2016 San Francisco Giants season

 The 2016 San Francisco Giants season was the Giants' 134th year in Major League Baseball, their 59th year in San Francisco since their move from New York following the 1957 season, and their 17th at AT&T Park.
-They reached the postseason, where they defeated the New York Mets in the NL Wild Card Game but lost in four games to the eventual World Series champion Chicago Cubs in the Division Series.
+They reached the postseason, where they defeated the New York Mets in the NLWC Game but lost in four games to the eventual World Series champion Chicago Cubs in the NLDS.